 As Patients’ Medical Records began to transition from paper forms and files to Electronic Medical Records (EMR) in the Providers’ offices, new applications were created to manage these records.
 The need for EMRs to be stored and tracked in larger organizations across multiple Providers arose quickly.
 This created Electronic Health Record Systems (EHRS) that allowed organizations to share information from all Providers involved in a Patient’s care.
 It also enabled the sharing of this data internally and externally to the organization.

 As a result, EHRS’s have become necessary – but not necessarily sufficient – in supporting hospitals and other large scale medical providers.
 Much of the initial promise around EHRS investments in acquisition, configuration and training has been achieved.
 However, hospitals and medical providers still have mission critical data and applications that do not fit into the multi-faceted EHRS.
 Further, moving data between one providers’ EHRS to another, even from the same software company, has been difficult.
 The difficulties include duplicate key data entry to get information from one system to another, missing or incomplete data, lost billing information, and inconsistencies in timing, definitions, and interpretation of data across medical applications.

 Many of the issues experienced by the digitalization of the Health Industry today have already occurred in other sectors, and to the outside observer, they are nothing new.
 There are many lessons learned from these other industries that can be applied as the Health Industry moves forward.

-Also, see how we team up with Cerner to implement seamless solutions across medical departments and facilities.
+Also, see how we team up with Cerner across medical departments and facilities.

 How We Solve the Problem